amzyz/1570Assignment1/README.md

 ## What CSS styles did you apply to change the visual design of those HTML elements?
 I changed global styles like heading and main text fonts to Parisienne and Lora.
 I also changed the background color and accent colors to be white and dark blue for readability.

-I styled the <nav> to stretch across the full width of the screen and centered the links using Flexbox.
+I styled the navbar to stretch across the full width of the screen and centered the links using Flexbox.
 I styled links to be white with bold text and highlighted them to turn orange on hover, and underlined them to show the active page.
 To style span classes, I created .upcoming (italic, red text) and .watched (yellow, line-through) so I could highlight or cross off list items.
 As for article and aside, I gave <aside> a greyer background, border, rounded corners, and subtle shadow so it looks highlighted (subtly).
 I made the article clean with Arial font to differentiate it.

 For the table, I used borders, centered text, padding, and made the top row blue so it looks like a real data table.